 About the Accessibility Standards for Medical Diagnostic Equipment

-The Access Board issued accessibility standards for medical diagnostic equipment (MDE) under the Rehabilitation Act.
-These standards provide design criteria for examination tables and chairs, weight scales, radiological and mammography equipment, and other diagnostic equipment that are accessible to people with disabilities.
+The accessibility standards for MDE under the Rehabilitation Act provide design criteria for examination tables and chairs, weight scales, radiological and mammography equipment, and other diagnostic equipment that are accessible to people with disabilities.
 They include requirements for equipment that necessitates transfer from mobility aids and address transfer surfaces, support rails, armrests, and other features.
 The Board developed the standards in consultation with the Food and Drug Administration.